 The number of people who died in care homes increased sharply in the first Covid-19 wave in 2020 peaking at more than three times the 2015–19 average (see Figure 3c), with about 27,000 excess deaths from mid-March to June 2020, comprising almost half (45 per cent) of all excess deaths nationally.
 The relatively large numbers of excess non-Covid-19 deaths in care homes in the first wave likely reflects the later roll out of testing in care homes compared with hospitals, and under-recording of Covid-19 as a cause of death among older people with pre-existing conditions.
 The impact of subsequent waves on the number of people dying in care home was more moderate with the introduction of stricter infection control measures.

 - 5ONS estimates excess deaths as follows: for deaths in 2020 and 2021 it uses average deaths in 2015-19 as the comparator because it provides a comparison with the number of deaths expected in a usual (non-coronavirus pandemic) year.
 For 2022, ONS uses the average for 2016, 2017, 2018, 2019 and 2021 because the further we move away from the baseline five-year comparator, the less robust the measure is because of changes in population numbers, age and structure.

 What is the impact of Covid-19 on different population groups?

-Age: While some young and middle-aged adults can develop serious complications or die from Covid-19, the risks rise significantly with age.
-This is thought to be because immune systems tend to deteriorate with age and because older people are more likely to have chronic conditions.
-For example, the mortality rate at ages 80–84 in England and Wales is about ten times greater than at ages 60–64.
+While some young and middle-aged adults can develop serious complications or die from Covid-19, the risks rise sharply with age because immune systems tend to deteriorate with age and because older people are more likely to have long-term conditions (see pre-existing conditions below).
+For example, in 2020 the mortality rate from Covid-19 in England and Wales at age 80–84 was 6.5 times higher than at ages 65–69 and 57 times higher than at ages under 65.